bqle/pennlabs-backend-challenge/README.md

 - tags is a relationship field that represent tags that the club possess
 - favorites is a relationship field that connect to users that have favorited the club
 3. Tag
+- a tag model is needed in order to represent relationships with clubs
-- tag is a simple lower case string.
+- tag is uniquely identified by a simple lower case string.
 For display purposes, we will capitalize the first letter on the client if desired
 ### Why many-to-many relationships
 1. Clubs and tags relationship
 - Core idea: A club can have many tags, and a tag can be used by many clubs